 An agency can help develop a corporate travel management program that suits your business and its available budget.
-This means they’ll help optimize your cost savings and can track employee patterns of travel to ensure compliance with your company policy.
+This means they’ll help optimize your cost savings and can track employee patterns of travel to ensure compliance with your company policy (if you don't have one, feel free to refer to our corporate travel policy template).
 However, they can only do this if you share your data with them, or use third-party software that you both have access to.

 Another bonus of outsourcing a corporate travel agent is that you’re not dependent on one individual, so there are fewer chances of your team being stranded if something goes wrong and they’re in an out-of-office hours timezone.

 When you’re outsourcing the work to an agency, you’re not solely dependent on one person.
 This can be a benefit to you as opposed to having someone in house.
 If someone from the agency is OOO, you’ll have someone else to turn to, whereas this may not be the case with a one-person in-house travel team.

 It’s not all smooth sailing/flying with a travel planning agency though.
 There are some negatives that come with an agency too.

 For example, if you’re a small-knit team and want a total overview of company culture, it may be tough for someone that’s outsourced to feel like a true team member and for in-house team members to feel they can truly relate to this person, or reach out with their needs.